 Hidden Signs Your Phone Is Overheating

-- Slow charging or fast battery drain.
+- Battery Health Warnings: Unexpected shutdowns during light usage.
+Slow charging or fast battery drain.

-- Flickering, lagging, or brightness drops.
+- Screen Issues: Flickering, lagging, or brightness drops.

 What Happens When a Phone Overheats?